Aalborg: Judaism

 Aalborg had a synagogue, built in 1854; and the Jewish rabbi Salomon Mielziner served it for 35 years.
 Services were no longer offered after Mielziner died, and in 1924 the synagogue was donated to the city government, which began using it to store the city archives (Stadsarkivet).
 It was burned down by the Schalburg Corps in April 1945 towards the end of World War II, destroying its centuries-old Torahs.
-Anti-semitism continues to exist in Denmark, and in 1999, an unlicensed Nazi radio station began operating from a neo-Nazi stronghold in Fynen, Nørresundby, within Aalborg municipality.
+Antisemitism continues to exist in Denmark, and in 1999, an unlicensed Nazi radio station began operating from a neo-Nazi stronghold in Fynen, Nørresundby, within Aalborg municipality.
 The activity has been widely denounced with organized opposition in Aalborg and the rest of Denmark, and in February 1999, 12 anti-fascists were arrested for possession of explosives at their base in Fynen.

 Education

 The major university in Aalborg is the University of Aalborg (AAU), founded in 1974.
 It has more than 17,000 students and more than 3,000 employees.
 In 2012, 3,000 new students started at the university.
 In 1995 it merged with Esbjerg Engineering College.
 The university has attempted from the outset to "develop a more "relevant" form of education than was then being offered by the established universities".
 It has sought to develop what is known as "contextual knowledge", a form of problem-based learning based around the project work conducted by students, rather than the curriculum focusing on traditional academic disciplines.

 The University College of Northern Denmark is one of seven new regional organisations (professionshøjskoler) of different study sites in Denmark offering courses normally at the bachelor level.
 The Royal School of Library and Information Science (RSLIS) provides higher education in library and information science; one of its two departments is in Aalborg.
 With about 4,500 students a year and 700 employees, Tech College Aalborg offers a wide spectrum of vocational training and runs Aalborg Tekniske Gymnasium.
 Aalborg Business College provides basic training in retail and trading for private enterprises and the public sector, with courses which cover information technology, economics, sales and communication, and languages.

 The island of Egholm contains the former Egholm Skole, which was closed in 1972 when a ferry service to Aalborg was established and children on the island began attending the Vesterkæret Skole in Aalborg.
 Today the old school on Egholm is run as a school camp by the City of Aalborg, with 18 beds and facilities for 60 people.
 Skipper Clement International School is a private school for children between 6 and 16.
-The international department conducts its classes in English, the first to be established in the Jutland peninsula, but it does have department which educates in Danish, like the public schools in Denmark.
+The international department conducts its classes in both Danish and English, the first to be established in the Jutland peninsula.